wesley4546/youtubetranscription/README.md

 It's rather easy!

  1) Run the `main.py` code in a python interactive console
- 1) Enter in the YouTube URL
+ 1) Enter what you would like to search
- 1) It will return a `youtubevideo` object named `yt_v` which you can then access the information from.
+ 1) It will get the youtube videos from your search and download the different details of each video as well as the transcript into a csv file format.

 ### `youtubevideo` class